Rainbow Trout vs Cod: Which Is Better? Let’s Compare

 - Mahi mahi

-- Same size and weight.
+- Same size and weight the recipe lists.

 - Stick with similar fillets, whole fillet or cross section.